yard

 More pepper harvests are lost to late sowing than to any seedling disease.
 Give yourself extra time.
 If your last frost is mid-May, sow in late February to early March, not April.

 Match heat level to your kitchen too.
-A mix of sweet bell types, mild jalapeno-style, and one or two hotter options covers most recipes without overwhelming your garden or your family.
+A mix of sweet pepper bell types, mild jalapeno-style, and one or two hotter options covers most recipes without overwhelming your garden or your family.

 potted_plantSet Up Trays, Soil Mix, and Labels